 We have thoroughly researched this to ensure we answer every question that may pop into your mind related to carrying plants on a plane.

-The Transport Security Administration (TSA) makes it possible for most plants to pass through airport security.
+The Transportation Security Administration (TSA) makes it possible for most plants to pass through the security checkpoint.
 They will need to be screened, either separately if you are carrying them, or in your carry on bag if small enough for that.

-It should go without saying that only plants that are legal can be carried, so obviously you cannot take a cannabis plant for example.
+It should go without saying that you can only bring plants that are legal, so obviously you cannot take a cannabis plant for example.

 The following is a query to the excellent #AskTSA service on Twitter from a passenger regarding carrying a plant on a plane and through airport security:

 You can take plants in your carry on luggage almost without restriction as far as airline rules are concerned.

 If the plants are too large/fragile to go in your carry on bag, so must be carried separately as a personal item, then you need to check out the guidelines with the airline you are flying with to see if they have any specific requirements regarding traveling with plants or taking personal items as well as one carry on bag.